craterdog/go-code-generation/README.md

 containing a class for each node in the corresponding _abstract syntax tree_ is also generated.

+⚠️  Note: This is a very complex project to understand and use.
+To take full advantage of the code generation capabilities, click on the "command-line tools" link below.

 ### Quick Links
 For more information on this project click on the following links:
  * [project documentation](https://github.com/craterdog/go-code-generation/wiki)